kukabi/hydradx-nominator-bot/design/initial_design.md

 > I agree with you regarding the potential UI issue.
 I think Telegram supports tabular data through markdown - we should take a look at that and experiment with different formats.
 Pagination is also another pattern - but not sure how practical it can be on Telegram.

 > **@osoiotoko:** great point: `/nominations` is much more clear: here we suggest an information about current nominations.
-> And more - Summary (and notifications) is the MOST imoptant feature, because user wants to see the picture fast to be sure that everything is ok.
+> And more - Summary (and notifications) is the MOST important feature, because user wants to see the picture fast to be sure that everything is ok.
 > So we can start summary with `x validators, x active, x total pending`
 > may be with additional stake info for more clear info:
+>
 > `Total: n HDX nominated to x validators`
 > `Active: n HDX nominated  to x active validators`
 > `Pending: x your validators are in next set`